deckrack/companion-satellite-rockpis/README.md

     `sudo hostnamectl hostname sat-0`

+10. Reboot with `sudo reboot` to make the hostname stick
-10. Get more swap space
+11. Get more swap space

     `fallocate -l 4G /swapfile && chmod 600 /swapfile && mkswap /swapfile && swapon /swapfile`

     `mount -o remount,size=2G /tmp/`

-11. Run the Satellite install script
+12. Run the Satellite install script

     `curl https://raw.githubusercontent.com/bitfocus/companion-satellite/main/pi-image/install.sh | bash`

-12. Install a specific Satellite version
+13. Install a specific Satellite version

     `sudo satellite-update`

-13. Choose `latest-beta`
+14. Choose `latest-beta`

-14. Teminal should report “config ok” and then “Update is complete”
+15. Teminal should report “config ok” and then “Update is complete”

 ### Unique hostnames
 On a DHCP network, each Rock Pi should have a unique hostname.
 This command will randomize the hostname.